 When golf industry leaders announced they were “growing the game of golf” – they meant it.
 Kids now enjoy a field of opportunities, both new and old, made even more popular as other sports take a timeout.
-Several junior programs are up and running to teach the game or simply provide an affordable way to just play golf.
+Several junior programs are up and running to teach the game or simply provide an affordable way to play.

 The JGAA caters to kids 8-18, and they also provide little ones, ages 3-5 years old, with a chance to discover golf – for free – at the Itty Bitty Open.
 Kids receive a free set of plastic clubs before joining the golf fun hosted by PGA and LPGA professionals.
 In its 33rd year, the event is held early January at 20 Valley-wide parks.